Connor Wong Player Props: Red Sox vs. Mariners

 Connor Wong At The Plate

-- Wong has had an RBI in 15 games this season (19.5%), including seven multi-RBI outings (9.1%).
-He has also driven in three or more of his team's runs in one contest.
+- Wong has had at least one RBI in 19.5% of his games this season (15 of 77), with more than one RBI seven times (9.1%).
+He has also been responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.